IllusionMods/IllusionLaunchers/README.md

 Create a file named 'version' and place it together with the launcher.
 The string from that file will appear in the upper right of the launcher.

 ### Warning message
-Create a folder in UserData named LauncherEN, and place a file named warning.txt file there with the text you want to appear in the notice part of the launcher.
+Create a folder in BepInEx named LauncherEN, and place a file named warning.txt file there with the text you want to appear in the notice part of the launcher.

 ### Background Image
-Create a folder in UserData named LauncherEN, and place a file named LauncherBG.png there.
+Create a folder in BepInEx named LauncherEN, and place a file named LauncherBG.png there.
 The image should be 865 x 563 large.

 ### Character Image
-Create a folder in UserData named LauncherEN, and place a file named Chara.png there.
+Create a folder in BepInEx named LauncherEN, and place a file named Chara.png there.
 The image should be 250 x 370 large.

 ### Patreon
-Create a folder in UserData named LauncherEN, and place a file named patreon.txt there.
+Create a folder in BepInEx named LauncherEN, and place a file named patreon.txt there.
 File should include a single URL.

 ### Supported Languages
 Languages can be switched at any time in the launcher.
 The following languages are supported: